stfc/PSyclone/doc/user_guide/configuration.rst

                         ``stop``: the last loop iteration.

+                        Each loop detected by the NEMO API will be given one of the TYPE values specified in the configuration file.
+                        See the example below for more details.

 index-order             Specifies the order in which loops are created when
                         converting an implicit loop to an explicit loop.